-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 Amri was particularly close to one of those charged in November, Boban Simeonovic, a German intelligence official told CNN.

-Amri is mentioned several times by name in the 345-page investigative file, which underpinned the case built by prosecutors.
+Amri was mentioned several times by name in the 345-page investigative file, which underpinned the case built by prosecutors.

 "Anis spoke several times about committing attacks," a police informant told German investigators, according to the files.
 The informant said Simeonovic and another member of the network "were in favor of that and gave him a place to hide."